altaga/Paw-Monitor/README.md

     <img src="https://i.ibb.co/4gWLrNw/IMG-0078.png" width="200">

-- Presiona "Save" en la esquina superior derecha para completar la configuración.
+- Press "Save" in the upper right corner to complete the setup.

-- Para empezar el broadcast hacia AWS presiona en la aplicación el siguiente botón.
+- To start broadcasting to AWS, press the following button in the application.

 <img src="https://i.ibb.co/GpWvN9m/IMG-0091.png" width="200">

-- Si todo sale bien, deberemos ver en AWS IoT y DynamoDB lo Siguiente.
+- If everything goes well, we should see the following in AWS IoT and DynamoDB.

 DynamoDB.